OpenVidu/openvidu/openvidu-components-angular/projects/openvidu-angular/README.md

 ## Configure it

-You need import the openvidu-angular module in your `app.module.ts`:
+You need to import the openvidu-angular module in your `app.module.ts`:

 ```typescript
 import { OpenViduAngularConfig, OpenViduAngularModule } from 'openvidu-angular';